amitfrish/TimeAx/README.md

 ```

 ## Robustness analysis
 Calculates a robustness score for the TimeAx model.
 High robustness score implies that the model indeed captures a biological process that changes over time.
 On the other hand, a low robustness score suggests that the model fails to represent a continuous process over time.
+The output of this step is a list containing the robustness pseudotime positions of each sample (robustnessPseudo) and the robustness score for the model (score).

 ### model:
 A TimeAx model.